langleyfoxall/react-dynamic-data-table/README.md

 The `name` is string, such as 'View', 'Edit', 'Delete', etc.

-The `callback` is a callable with a single argument.
-The argument will contain an object representing the data of the row on which the button is situated.
+The `callback` is a callable with a two arguments.
+The first is the event object for the button clicked and the second is an object representing the current row.

 An example of setting custom row buttons is shown below.